Roibeard-Ruadhan/alcohol-free-ireland/README.md

 ### **Acknowledgements**
-I don't have much time to write this but I can't thank the Tutor team enough for their incredible guidance & support throughout this project.
+Thank you the Tutor team enough for their incredible guidance & support throughout this project.
-To my Mentor Felipe Souza Alarcon for all his excellent advice, feedback & support.
+To my Mentor Felipe Souza Alarcon for all their excellent advice, feedback & support.
 To Kasia for her endless inspiration & advice.
-Many thanks to the Slack community & to the team at Code Institute for their help throughout the development process [Back to contents](#contents)
+Many thanks to the Slack community & to the team at Code Institute for their help throughout the development process.
+Also a huge thank you to Mentor Gurjot for all the excellent guidance, support & feedback in the latter end of this project.
+[Back to contents](#contents)